mprior19xx/prior_m_chat_app/README.md

-# Chat App - Scott Olthoff
+# Chat App

 ### Authors
-Scott Olthoff
+Mike Prior

-### Prerequisites
+### Required
-To run this project, you need a web browser, Git Bash (if on Windows), and Node.
+To run this project, you need a web browser, Git Bash (for Windows), and Node.

 ### How to Run
 1. Go to GitHub and clone the project into the directory of your choosing.